wfcommons/WfCommons/docs/source/generating_workflows.rst

 - :meth:`~wfcommons.common.workflow.Workflow.write_json`: write a JSON file of a workflow instance.

-All workflow recipes provide a common method, :code:`from_num_tasks`, that defines the lower bound for the total number of tasks in the synthetic workflow.
+All workflow recipes provide a common method, :code:`from_num_tasks`, that defines the lower bound for the total number of tasks in the generated synthetic workflow.

 Increasing/Reducing Runtime and File Sizes
 ******************************************